restfb/restfb.github.io/_includes/documentation/creating-json-objects.md

 		provided by [json.org](https://github.com/stleary/JSON-java).
 Our `JsonObject`
 		API is therefore the same as in that library.
 	</p>
-	<p markdown="1">With RestFB 2.x the internal used `JsonObject` implementation changed and is based on the
+	<p markdown="1">With RestFB 2.x the internally-used `JsonObject` implementation changed and is based on the
 		[minimal-json](https://github.com/ralfstx/minimal-json) library.
-In our benchmarks this implementation is much faster.
-During migration from RestFB 1.x to 2.x you have to take care of the API change if you are using this low-level `JsonObject` in your project.
+In our benchmarks, this implementation is much faster.
+When migrating from RestFB 1.x to 2.x, you must modify your code to support this API change if you are using the low-level `JsonObject` in your project.
 	</p>
 </div>